AmineSam/Exquisite-corpse-Amine/README.md

 @Wiktor <br>
 The door creaked open without a sound.
 Cold air slipped inside, carrying the scent of rain and rust.

+@Zivile <br>
+Suddenly, there was complete silence.
+A dark figure appeared in the doorway.